Skip to main content

 ISubscriptionService

 ISubscriptionService defines functions for managing event subscriptions.
-It extends IPayable.sol and allows Reactive Contracts to subscribe to or unsubscribe from event logs.
+Reactive contracts use it to subscribe to or unsubscribe from event logs.

 The subscribe() function registers a subscription with the specified event criteria.